xinyig97/trackmedown/General.md

   - how to deal with tuples (https://www.geeksforgeeks.org/tuples-in-python/)
   - how to check the type of variable: (https://stackoverflow.com/questions/2225038/determine-the-type-of-an-object)

+ ## future features:
+ - further parsed on detected time and polish the watchlist rule

  ## made by
  xinyi